jgalminas/nma/Source Code/Web Drawing/readme.md

 # Web Drawing & Admin Portal

-This part of the project contains code related to the web drawing application, as well as, the admin portal.
+This part of the project contains code related to the web drawing application.

+It is currently unfinished and, due to the lack of time, won't be worked on by Team M anymore.

-It is built using [TypeScript](https://www.typescriptlang.org/), [React](https://beta.reactjs.org/) and [Tailwind](https://tailwindcss.com/).
+The application is built using [TypeScript](https://www.typescriptlang.org/), [React](https://beta.reactjs.org/) and [Tailwind](https://tailwindcss.com/).

 ## Running the project